HelpingAI/HelpingAI/README.md

 # HelpingAI

 ## Overview
-HelpingAI is an advanced AI assistant developed by Abhay Koul, a talented 17-year-old from KP Colony, Vessu, Anantnag.
+HelpingAI is an advanced AI model developed by Abhay Koul, a talented 17-year-old (in 2024) from KP Colony, Vessu, Anantnag.
 Abhay has been actively involved in AI projects since January 2023, constantly striving to innovate and create cutting-edge solutions.

 ## About Abhay Koul
 - **Name:** Abhay Koul